dehghanfatemeh/fastapi_heroku_db/README.md

 Create the SQLAlchemy engine:
-The first step is to create a SQLAlchemy "engine".
+The first step is to create a SQLAlchemy `engine`.
 We will later use this engine in other places.

 ```python
 engine = create_engine(
     SQLALCHEMY_DATABASE_URL, connect_args={"check_same_thread": False}